Skip to main content

 • Disabled

-6. On the Log On tab: Select Log on as for the Service and choose one of the following two options:
+6. On the Log On tab, select the Log on as option for the service:

-• This account: If the service will run as a user because it needs access to network directories, enter a Domain User in the text box.
+• This account: If the service needs access to network directories, enter a domain user in the field, then enter and confirm the password.

-• Local System account: If the service will run as the local system account, select this option to delete the default Domain User displayed in the text box.
+• Local System account: If the service runs as the local system account, select this option to clear the default domain user displayed in the field.

 note